Japan plans floating wind power for Fukushima coast

 "From the viewpoint of supporting reconstruction and promoting wind power, we believe it is good to pursue research and development for offshore wind farms," he said.

-In the next five years, Japan plans to spend 10 to 20 billion yen (82 to 164 billion pounds) to install six or more floating turbines off the northeast coast.
-It will work with firms including Mitsubishi Heavy Industries and Fuji Heavy Industries, Sato said.
+In the next five years, Japan plans to spend 10 to 20 billion yen to install six or more floating turbines off the northeast coast.
+It will work with firms including Mitsubishi Heavy Industries and Fuji Heavy Industries , Sato said.

 Globally, Norway leads the way on floating turbines with a 2009 pilot project while other countries including Britain and Portugal have studied the technology.